georgep9/mcserver-control/README.md

       - "5000:5000"
 ```

 Here is the startup script the web application runs via SSH.
-It start a new tmux session running a Java Minecraft server.
+It creates a new tmux session to run the Java Minecraft server.

 ```bash
 SESSION_NAME="minecraft-server"